Lupleg/ZedSolve/README.md

 Follow these steps to install and set up the project locally:

-1. Clone the repository: `git clone https://github.com/username/repository.git`
+1. Clone the repository: `git clone https://github.com/Lupleg/LuplegDB.git`
-2. Navigate to the project directory: `cd repository`
+2. Navigate to the project directory: `cd LuplegDB`
 3. Install dependencies: `npm install`
 4. Configure the project: [Add any necessary configuration steps here]
 5. [Add any additional installation steps here]

 ## Usage

-Instructions on how to use the project or any relevant examples.
+To use LuplegDB, follow these steps:

+1. Import the LuplegDB module into your project: `const LuplegDB = require('lupleg-db');`
+2. Create a new database instance: `const db = new LuplegDB();`
+3. Connect to a database: `db.connect('your-database-url');`
+4. Perform database operations such as creating tables, inserting data, updating records, and querying data using the provided methods and APIs.
+5. Close the database connection when you're done: `db.close();`

+Here's an example of how to insert data into a table:

 ## Contributing